• Messages

 Configure Azure

-Set up the identity that Azure will issue tokens for.
+Set up the identity that Microsoft Entra ID will issue tokens for.
 Choose the path that matches where your workload runs.

 Token claims